Nikhilbansal777/Mankind-backend/README.md

    docker info
    ```
 2. **Configure Environment**
-   - Copy `.env.example` to the folder root
+   - Copy `.env.example` on the root folder
-   - Paste that file in each microservice directory
+   - Paste that file on the same root folder
    - Rename the file to `.env`
-   - Update the database connection details in each `.env` file
+   - Update the database connection details on the `.env` file if needed
    - For detailed database configuration, see [Database Setup](#database-setup) section

 3. **Run All Services**